Kenshi2358/misc/rust/readme.md

-<h3 align="left"><strong>Markdown Notes</strong></h3>

-To view a markdown file in VS Code, press Shift + Cmd + V.
-To force a carriage return on a line in a markdown file:
-type two spaces followed by a return.

 <h1 align="left"><strong>Rust Notes</strong></h1>
 Rust is a statically typed language.
 Rust is a compiled language, while Python is an interpeted language.